UK weather: When will it stop raining and the summer improve?

 "There are signs that more prolonged drier, and slightly warmer, weather is possible later in the month, but more likely into September."

-The Met Office also says dry weather is likely to arrive in the UK at the end of August - but says they are not expecting the kind of prolonged heat we saw last year.
+The Met Office also says dry weather is likely to arrive in the UK at the end of August, although they are not expecting the kind of prolonged heat we saw last year.

-Dry weather is likely to hit the UK at the end of August but conditions are unlikely to reach anywhere near the sweltering conditions of last year.

 "But there are some warmer interludes possible, more likely later in August," said Stephen Dixon from the Met Office.